 OpenBSD includes the Suhosin Hardened PHP patches in their default PHP package, which is nice.
 Since OpenBSD's package manager automatically installs dependencies, you can get away with this command, which should install everything else we need to get PHP up and running with the MySQL Client extension:

 sudo pkg_add php-mysqlThis will prompt you for which PHP version you wish to install.
-PHP 5.2 and 5.3 are both provided in the package repository.
-As of this revision, PHP 5.3.14 is the latest version provided in the OpenBSD 5.2-Release package repsitority. pkg_add will display your options (php-mysql-5.2.x or php-5.3.x).
+PHP 5.2 and 5.3 are both provided in the package repository (which is kind of sad given that PHP is up to 5.5.5 as of this writing, but I digress).
+As of this revision, PHP 5.3.27 is the latest version provided in the OpenBSD 5.4-Release package repsitority. pkg_add will display your options (php-mysql-5.2.x or php-5.3.x).

-As of OpenBSD 5.2, the installer will ask which package you want to install if it's ambiguous like this.
+The installer will ask which package you want to install if your request is ambiguous (e.g. there are different versions in the repository to choose from).
 I chose the latest versions available for all prompts.
 Certain pre-packaged web applications may work better with specific versions of PHP and/or MySQL, though.

-$ sudo pkg_add php-mysql Ambiguous: choose package for php-mysql a 0:
+$ sudo pkg_add php-mysql mysql-server Ambiguous: choose package for php-mysql a 0:

 sudo cp /etc/php-5.3.sample/mysql.ini \

 Then, run a few commands to initialize MySQL and set a strong password for the MySQL root user.
 Be sure you can remember it, though.
 You'll need it later.

 sudo /etc/rc.d/mysqld start